-AboutHow to use marine soundscapes as a relevant proxy of the health and dynamics of coastal marine ecosystems
+AboutHow to use marine soundscapes as a relevant proxy of environmental status and dynamics of coastal marine ecosystems

 ObjectivesThe first objective of SEACOUSTIC is to show that marine soundscapes (biophony, anthropophony) may be used to build a set of reliable acoustic proxies of:

 - coastal marine ecosystems (diversity, richness, abundance of marine invertebrates, fishes and marine mammals, functional uses of the sites, spatial and temporal trends, ecosystem health),

 - anthropogenic activities affecting ecosystems,

-- the link between the ecological condition and anthropogenic pressures.
+- the link between the environmental status and anthropogenic pressures.

 - The integrative approach of soundscape ecology : underwater sounds as a single input to produce multiple outputs on marine fauna and anthropogenic activities

 - The focus on key coastal habitats : seagrass meadows, rocky and coralligenous reefs